ToneAr/wolfram-react-boilerplate/README.md

 Electron's backend is the electron's node.JS main process [exposed through window.api](./packages/electron/src/main/preload.ts) before being passed to the frontend.
 It uses `ipcMain` when inside the main process and `ipcRenderer` when inside the renderer.
 These can send messages and set up event listeners on either side.

 ### Web
-The web deployment's backend is an express server making use of [socket-io websockets](https://socket.io/docs/v4/) for communication with the frontend and is exposed as [WebHandler](./packages/web/src/renderer/WebHandler.ts) class passed to the frontend.
+The web deployment's backend is an express server (WRB IPC Server) making use of [socket-io websockets](https://socket.io/docs/v4/) for communication with the frontend and is exposed as [WebHandler](./packages/web/src/renderer/WebHandler.ts) class passed to the frontend.

 ### IPC API properties